NamNori-STH/Library/src/content/docs/departments/HR/Policies/FloatingHoliday.md

 ## 1. Purpose

-Summit Technology Holdings, LLC (STH) requires that artificial intelligence (AI), machine learning (ML), robotic process automation (RPA), and other autonomous technologies be governed responsibly and safely.
-This policy establishes enterprise-wide requirements to manage risk, uphold accountability, and ensure compliance when these technologies support business operations or regulated workloads.
+Summit Technology Holdings, LLC (STH) xyz.
+This policy xyz.

 ---

 ## 2. Applicability

-This policy applies to all AI/ML/autonomous technologies developed, acquired, or deployed by STH or its subsidiaries, including internal builds, third-party tools, SaaS features, and embedded capabilities in platforms or devices.
+This policy applies to all subsidiaries of STH.

 ---